- Chart

 Opportunities

-- Expansion into value-added processed food products.
+- Expansion into value-added products and niche markets.

 Threats